 Finally, there’s not a lot I can do about unpredictable weather except for being prepared for all eventualities.
 I always take some snacks, my phone and some money and a bank card with me when I go cycling.
-I also have a buff (neck gaiter) and a lightweight rain jacket in my pockets.
-I failed to pack adequate kit for cycling in the Japanese Alps and spent a couple of days wearing just about everything I had: shorts with knee warmers and calfguards is not a good look, but it was so cold that my legs were hidden beneath waterproof trousers!!!
+In my pockets, I also have a buff (neck gaiter) and a lightweight rain jacket.
+I failed to pack adequate kit for cycling in the Japanese Alps.
+That meant I spent a couple of days wearing just about everything I had.
+Shorts with knee warmers and calf guards is not a good look, but it was so cold that my legs were hidden beneath waterproof trousers!!!

-What advice can you give to encourage others to keep cycling throughout winter?
+What advice can you give to encourage others to keep cycling in all weathers?

 This post was sponsored by Halfords.
 All of the opinions included are my own.